awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-data-endpoints.md

-# Looking Up Endpoints with Amazon Pinpoint<a name="audience-data-endpoints"></a>
+# Looking up endpoints with Amazon Pinpoint<a name="audience-data-endpoints"></a>

 You can look up the details for any individual endpoint that was added to an Amazon Pinpoint project\.
 These details can include the destination address for your messages, the messaging channel, data about the user's device, data about the user's location, and any custom attributes that you record in your endpoints\.

 To look up an endpoint, you need the endpoint ID\.
 If you don't know the ID, you can get the endpoint data by exporting instead\.
-To export endpoints, see [Exporting Endpoints from Amazon Pinpoint](audience-data-export.md)\.
+To export endpoints, see [Exporting endpoints from Amazon Pinpoint](audience-data-export.md)\.

 ## Examples<a name="audience-data-endpoints-examples"></a>